raphaelm/cockatiel/README.md

 * Files don't change (if they do, they get a new filename)

 * Adding or removing nodes from the cluster requires manual intervention

+* Files are small enough to be held in memory for a short period

 Requirements
 ------------